-It’s simply a part of the “DNA” of who I am.
+It’s merely a part of the “DNA” of who I am.
 I’m slightly more introverted than extroverted, reflective and introspective, analytical and judicious, and often misjudged.
 I don’t mean to come off as a mysterious and hard to figure out kind of person.
 But that is the reality of my serious nature.
 And that being the case, others sometimes think of me as unhappy and not joyful.
-It’s true that I appear to be way more serious than I actually am.
+It’s true that I appear to be more serious than I actually am.

 My sense of humor is way more refined than those who do not know me could ever imagine.
 Some days, I have to control myself from finding humor in the words and events of every half hour.
 Yet, most of the time I typically give off this heavy and serious-minded vibe.